See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: Experimental Validation

 \subsubsection{Active-Resistive Mode}

-In this mode, we reduced $\gamma = 0.005$.
+In this mode, we reduced $\gamma = 0.005$ and set $\epsilon = \epsilon_{min} =0.0001$.
 The participant was asked to push as hard as possible when completing the exercise.
 As shown in Fig.~\ref{fig:temporal_dilation} (right), the effort required to advance the phase is larger.
-To ensure a steady progression, the subject must exert and sustain a significantly higher tangential force, gradually climbing to a peak of approximately $30 N$.
-Consequently, the exercise requires nearly twice as long to complete ($23 s$).
-This demonstrates the controller's ability to safely provide the resistance needed to build muscular strength and endurance, all while keeping the patient constrained within the virtual tunnel.
+To ensure a steady progression, the subject must exert and sustain a significantly higher tangential force, gradually climbing to a peak of approximately $30$~N. Consequently, the exercise requires nearly twice as long to complete ($23$~s).
+This demonstrates the controller's ability to safely provide the resistance needed to build muscular strength and endurance, all while guiding the patient effort within the virtual tunnel.